FendiJatmiko/ECMAscript6/README.md

     3. *Template Literal* basically **Template Literall** is using back-tick *`* to delineate a template literal.
 This distingushes from traditional JavaScript strings that are delineated with single or double quotes.
     4. *Spread Operator* basically like variadic function in Golang _(...params)_
+    5. *Class*  just like regular class but with *ES6* syntax it more clearer and simpler compared to traditional javascript class